shimaore/black-metal/queuer.coffee.md

           debug 'Queuer.hungup_ingress_call'
           yield call.load()
           yield call.unbridge()
+          # FIXME: stop ringing if we are presenting the call
           yield @ingress_pool.remove call

 An egress pool is a set of dynamically constructed call instances (for example using an iterator).
 The call instance is created using data found e.g. in a database, the (egress) call is placed in the pool, and the idle agents are re-evaluated.